International Citizens Insurance Logo

 By shadowing colleagues or overlapping with other expatriate employees, your employee can gain first-hand insight into the host country’s workplace and culture.
 These experiences reduce uncertainty and help employees build confidence before their official move.

 Optional “look-see” visits can also be a valuable tool.
-This type of visit is a short trip before the relocation that allows employees and their families to explore housing and school options and become familiar with local aspects of daily life.
+This type of visit is a short trip taken before relocation, allowing employees and their families to explore housing and school options and become familiar with local aspects of daily life.

 Experiencing the environment for themselves can ease anxiety and help family members feel more comfortable about the move.